luarvique/ppa/README.md

 Stanislav (LZ2SLL) has made two OpenWebRX+ Docker images that should run on any x64 PC, arm32 SBC, or arm64 SBC.
 The [nightly image](https://hub.docker.com/r/slechev/openwebrxplus-nightly) is updated daily and based on the latest OpenWebRX+ sources.
 The [versioned image](https://hub.docker.com/r/slechev/openwebrxplus) is based on the latest published OpenWebRX+ packages and should be identical to a normal OpenWebRX+ installation on Debian.
 The versioned image is somewhat bigger in size, but is also more stable.

 # If you already have OpenWebRX+ installed ...
 In order to **upgrade from a previous OpenWebRX+** version, do the following, **as root**:

     apt update
     apt upgrade

-# If you are an Ubuntu user ...
+# If you are an Ubuntu 22.04 user ...

-In order to add this repository to your **Ubuntu** system, do the following, **as root**:
+In order to add this repository to your **Ubuntu 22.04** system, do the following, **as root**:

     wget -O - https://luarvique.github.io/ppa/openwebrx-plus.gpg | gpg --dearmor -o /etc/apt/trusted.gpg.d/openwebrx-plus.gpg
     echo "deb [signed-by=/etc/apt/trusted.gpg.d/openwebrx-plus.gpg] https://luarvique.github.io/ppa/ubuntu ./" > /etc/apt/sources.list.d/openwebrx-plus.list
     apt update

 You should also have the original OpenWebRX repository added, since it contains some necessary packages.
-In order to add the original OpenWebRX repository to your **Ubuntu** system, do the following, **as root**:
+In order to add the original OpenWebRX repository to your **Ubuntu 22.04** system, do the following, **as root**:

     wget -O - https://repo.openwebrx.de/debian/key.gpg.txt | gpg --dearmor -o /usr/share/keyrings/openwebrx.gpg
     echo "deb [signed-by=/usr/share/keyrings/openwebrx.gpg] https://repo.openwebrx.de/ubuntu/ jammy main" > /etc/apt/sources.list.d/openwebrx.list
     apt update

+# If you are an Ubuntu 24.04 user ...
+If you have a **Ubuntu 24.04** system, there is now an experimental OpenWebRX+ build available for you.
+Do the following, **as root**:

+    wget -O - https://luarvique.github.io/ppa/openwebrx-plus.gpg | gpg --dearmor -o /etc/apt/trusted.gpg.d/openwebrx-plus.gpg
+    echo "deb [signed-by=/etc/apt/trusted.gpg.d/openwebrx-plus.gpg] https://luarvique.github.io/ppa/noble ./" > /etc/apt/sources.list.d/openwebrx-plus.list
+    apt update

+**Ubuntu 24.04** users **must not** add the original OpenWebRX repository to their system, since it contains Bullseye packages.

-# If you are a Debian user ...
+# If you are a Debian Bullseye user ...
 In order to add this repository to your **Debian Bullseye** system, do the following, **as root**:

     wget -O - https://luarvique.github.io/ppa/openwebrx-plus.gpg | gpg --dearmor -o /etc/apt/trusted.gpg.d/openwebrx-plus.gpg